PowerDNS/pdns/pdns/dnsdistdist/docs/rules-actions.rst

 .. function:: DnstapLogResponseAction(identity, logger[, alterFunction])

-  Send the the current response to a remote logger as a :doc:`dnstap <reference/dnstap>` message.
+  Send the current response to a remote logger as a :doc:`dnstap <reference/dnstap>` message.
   ``alterFunction`` is a callback, receiving a :class:`DNSQuestion` and a :class:`DnstapMessage`, that can be used to modify the message.
   Subsequent rules are processed after this action.